Shubhamladdha/Shubhamladdha.github.io/readme.txt

 REMOVING THE LINK:

-We understand that there are situations where you want to use the template without the crediting obligation.
-If that's your case, you can always send us a credit removal fee of 10 USD through Paypal.
-This will allow you to use the template attribution/credit link free on ONE DOMAIN name.
+If you don't want to link back to styleshout.com, you can always pay a link removal fee of $10 USD.
+This will allow you to use the template link free on ONE DOMAIN name.
+Also, kindly send me the site's url so I can include it on my list of verified users

 You can send your payments through Paypal to this address: ealigam@gmail.com

-If possible, kindly send us the site's url where the template is being used.
-Also, keep your Paypal receipt as proof of payment and your good to go.

 ------------------------------------------------------------------------------------------------------